- Comfortable interior

 Beauty, thy name is not 2018 Toyota Highlander.
 A substantial update last year gave the Highlander more power and a better interior, but it did no favors for the crossover’s exterior.

 We’ve deducted a point for its confused styling outside but added one back for the crossover’s attractive interior look.
+It earns a 5 out of 10.
 (Read more about how we rate cars.)

 Toyota seems to have taken a page from its Lexus division with regards to the Highlander’s razor-sharp front.
 Looking something like a pyramid made out of Gillette Mach 3s, the snout protrudes enough to make us somewhat uncomfortable.
 That’s a shame since the rest of the Highlander is muscular and shapely in a sort of mini-Land Cruiser way.